Saturday, September 16, 2006

 The End of the Age of Plastic

-Plastic may have a different fate.
-Instead of being the throwaway material of today, it will return to specialized use which exploits it’s nominal value – that of malleability.
+Instead of plastic being the throwaway material, it may return to specialized use, which exploits its nominal value, that of malleability.
 It is possible that plastic could be used almost exclusively for replicating living things like the human body.
 Our technology may advance to reproducing simulations of life from cells of anything that lives or once lived.
-Petroleum products, like plastic will simply become a rare catalyst in the construction of inventions that promise to assist our survival.
+Petroleum products, like plastic, will simply become a rare catalyst in the construction of inventions that promise to assist our survival.
+It staggers the imagination that the capabilities of a natural gift like petroleum are now squandered in products like shopping bags and throw-away temporary products.
+Grandparents of the future will speak of plastic pipes, furniture, clothing, toys, tires, and casings for electronic devices.
+Today's rubbish dumps may be mined to recover scarce plastic that has not yet broken down, so it can be repurposed into valuable, scarce commodities.

 No comments: